To be hosted by Australia in Victoria, with more details to be posted as they come to hand.

 “BRILLIANT” is how IWWF Disabled council described the worlds in Townsville.

-Most competitors at the 2007 World Disabled Titles in Townsville commented that it was at the most beautiful site and it was the most organized event they have ever attended.
+Most competitors at the 2007 World Disabled Titles in Townsville commented that it was at the most beautiful site and it was the most organised event they have ever attended.

 Australia for the first time ever in the history of disabled world titles, placed second on the podium in the teams point score.
 This is a huge achievement to finally get ahead of the United States who have long been the leaders in the sport.